yajra/laravel-datatables-docs/starts-with-search.md

+---
+title: Starts With Search
+description: Search column values that start with
+---

 # Starts With Search

 Starts with search feature allows the package to search our tables with records that starts with the given keyword.